Expandable water toy: Description

 Water Balz look like marbles, but expand to 57 mm, the size of a racquetball, in water.

 Orbeez expand to 14 mm in water.

 Expandable water toys are also sold in the shapes of other things, such as dinosaurs, sharks, people or mechas from popular anime.
 Many of the companies that distribute them are Chinese and Dutch trading companies.

 History

 The introduction and popularity of these toys has followed the development of superabsorbent polymers.
 In the early 1970s, the superabsorbent polymer was used commercially for the first time for disposable hygienic products.
 The first product markets were feminine sanitary napkins and adult incontinence products.
 The development of superabsorbent technology and performance has been largely led by demands in the disposable hygiene segment.
 Strides in absorption performance have allowed the development of the ultra-thin baby diaper which uses a fraction of the materials – particularly fluff pulp – that earlier disposable diapers consumed.
 Over the years, technology has progressed so that there is little if any starch-grafted superabsorbent polymer used in disposable hygienic products.
-These super absorbents typically are cross-linked acrylic homo-polymers (usually sodium neutralized).
+These superabsorbents typically are cross-linked acrylic homo-polymers (usually sodium neutralized).